netbymatt/ws4kp/README.md

 An Android app is in a closed beta test.
 It's nothing too special, just a wrapper for displaying the website in a browser.

-You can get this functionality without an app on both Andriod and iOS by using the install or add to home screen feature of your browser.
+You can get this functionality without an app on both Android and iOS by using the install or add to home screen feature of your browser.

 iOS native app?
 No. I own zero Apple devices and thus have no way to develop, test, compile or verify myself to the app store.
 This app has been created by the [community](#community-notes).